una-language/una-language/readme.md

 -   Add example of how to use Una for Jest tests
 -   Proper transpiler errors
 -   Create a Visual Studio Code syntax highlighting plugin
--   Create a website on github.io
+-   Create a website with documentation and interactive compiler online (use https://docusaurus.io)
 -   Create REPL
 -   Rewrite Una transpiler to Una